microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/Lab3.md

 ### Task 1: Exploring Secure Score

+### ????
+Security Posture and Secure Score is Currently not working in lab environment ????

 1. In the Search bar of the Microsoft Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

 1. In the Microsoft Defender for Cloud left navigation menu, under the Cloud Security section, select on the Security posture button.